Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 The contrast between the light white, filigrane architecture of the train station and the town’s big stolid, obscure brick houses was already striking.

-But the citadel enthroning the top of the city left me totally mesmerized.
-This is definitely a must for any Liege day trip!
+But the citadel enthroning the top of the city left me mesmerized.
+This is a must for any Liege day trip!

 The citadel shows yet another side of Liege that isn’t reflected nor in its rail station or its city center: its medieval past.